tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 pluck :: (Token -> Maybe a) -> Parser a
 ```

-The behavior is going to be the same as `satisfies`, except now we return a value
+The behavior is going to be the same as `satisfies`, except now we
+can return a value
 if the predicate matches.
 This is useful, because we have a few tokens like
-`IntLit i` and `StringLit s` which also have an argument, and this helper
+`IntLit i` and `StringLit s` which also have an argument.
+This helper
-lets us match against that token, extracting the argument.
+lets us match against a token like this, extracting the argument.
 For example, we can do:

 ```haskell
 pluck <| \case